Common (and Dangerous) Misconceptions About SEO That All Business Owners Must Know

 - “Internal Links are Bad for SEO”

-Internal linking is the practice of linking to other pages on your website.
+Internal linking is the practice of linking to other where can i buy ativan online pages on your website.
 Some people believe that this method is bad and results in penalties by Google.
 If that were so, Wikipedia (the master of internal linking) would have been long dead.

 On the contrary, internal links are great for SEO, when you consider how search engines crawl the web.
 Google’s crawler bot finds new pages by following links and figuring out the relationship between pages on a website.
 Then it distributes link value (juice) based on this hierarchy.